WheelerLab/px_his_chol/README.md

 09_make_bfile_to_RFMix: converts from PLINK --recode beagle output to RFMix input (HAS SEVERE MEMORY ISSUES)

 10_chromosome_painting_for_R.py: make "chromsome painting" input (for R's ggplot) from LAMP output

+11_filter_SGDP.sh: #Pipeline to merge and convert all downloaded genotypes from SGDP